PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 The first step is to create the window object using the desired window customizations.

-## Modal Windows (only applied to tkinter port currently
+## Modal Windows (only applied to tkinter port currently)

-)
-NOTE - as of PySimpleGUI 4.25.0 Modal Windows are supported!
+NOTE - as of PySimpleGUI 4.25.0, Modal Windows are supported!
 By default the `popup` windows that block will be marked Modal by default.
-This is a somewhat risky change because your expisting applications will behave differently.
+This is a somewhat risky change because your existing applications will behave differently.
 However, in theory, you shouldn't have been interacting with other windows while the popup is active.
 All of those actions are at best queued.
 It's implementation dependent.

 "Modal" in this case means that you must close this "modal" window before you will be able to interact with windows created before this window.
 Think about an "about" box.
 You normally have to close this little popup in most programs.
 So, that's what PySimpleGUI is doing now.